MBester1/MBester1/README.md

 - 👋 Hi, I’m @MBester1
 - 👀 I’m interested in jazz and music production
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript and PHP
-- 💞️ I’m looking to collaborate on simple Web dev projects in Javascript
+- 💞️ I’m looking to collaborate on simple Web dev projects
 - 📫 How to reach me: michaelbesterguitar@gmail.com

 <!---